Information on local laws covering election campaigning, infringements, noise, tobacco, alcohol, camping, littering, smoke and more.

 Find out more about creating an all-electric home here.

 Trees, shrubs, hedges or other vegetation are not allowed to obstruct a clear view or grow over a road or footpath.
+It must not be less than 2.4 metres from the surface of the road or footpath.

-Land must not be kept in an unsightly condition or in a way that is detrimental to the neighbourhood.
+Private property must not be kept in an unsightly condition or in a way that is detrimental to the neighbourhood.

 - All Victorian State Legislation can be found here: legislation.vic.gov.au